Elios-Lab/uNAS/README.md

 * add smaller CIFAR-10 model in the comparison table
 * add search times to the comparison table
 * update discussion on pruning, search convergence and the use of soft constraints

+*Changelog from origial implementation:*

+* 1D Convolutional Neural Networks are now supported
+* 2D Convolutional Neural Networks contain **hard-coded** (WIP) quantisation aware training (QAT) layer definition, as well as input and output model quantisation
+* Dynamic dataset loading is not supported and tested through the TensorFlow Dataset API
+* Output format is Keras 2 model (.h5 format), `test.py` includes the conversion to TF Lite format

 ## Usage

 ### Setup

-μNAS uses Python 3.7+ with the environment described by `Pipfile`: to create an environment with all correct packages preinstalled simply run `pipenv install` in the cloned repository.
+μNAS uses Python 3.7+ with the environment described by `requirements.txt`.
+To install a specific version of TensorFlow, modify it and run `pip install -r requirements.txt`.

-### To run

-The search is configured using Python configuration files (see `configs` for examples and `config.py` for configuration file schema), which specify the search algorithm, how candidate models are going to be trained (incl. any pruning configuration) and resource bounds. μNAS can be invoked using `driver.py` which immediately delegates to the configured search algorithm.

-For example, to search for MNIST models with Aging Evolution and structured pruning, run the
- following:

-`pipenv run python driver.py configs/cnn_mnist_struct_pru.py --name "example_mnist"`

-## Navigating the code

-- `cnn`/`mlp`: contains a search space description for convolutional neural networks / multilayer perceptrons, together with all allowed morphisms (changes) to a candidate architecture.
+*Changelog*
+The current version of μNAS has been deployed and tested for **Tensorflow 2.18.0** and **Python 3.10**.
+If the output models are not compatible with [ST developer tools](https://stm32ai-cs.st.com/home) even after TFlite conversion, please downgrade to lower Python and Tensorflow versions.

 - `configs`: example search configurations,

-- `dataset`: loaders for various datasets, conforming to the interface in `dataset/dataset .py`
+- `dataset`: loaders for various datasets, conforming to the interface in `dataset/cnn_wakeviz.py`

+- `search_state_processor.py`: loads and visualises μNAS search state files.

+- `train.py`/`test.py`: Helper scripts for continuining the training phase of the chosen model, converting it to TFlite and evaluating it.

+### Pipeline

+The μNAS pipeline consists of three main steps:

+1. Defining a search configuration script in the `configs` folder.
+This script specifies the search algorithm, training parameters, and resource constraints.
+Other task examples in the folder can be used for reference.

+2. Creating a dataset class in the `dataset` folder.
+This Python script should handle loading and preprocessing the data, either dynamically or statically, conforming to the interface in `dataset/dataset.py`.

+3. Executing the `driver.py` script to initiate the algorithmic search.
+This script uses the defined configuration and dataset to begin the neural architecture search process.

+By following these steps, the search can be customized for specific tasks and datasets while leveraging the μNAS framework to find optimal tiny models.

+## Navigating the code (inside uNAS folder)

+- `cnn1d`/`cnn2d`/`mlp`: contains a search space description for convolutional neural networks / multilayer perceptrons, together with all allowed morphisms (changes) to a candidate architecture.

 - `dragonfly_adapters`: (Bayesian optimisation only) extra code to interoperate with [Dragonfly](https://github.com/dragonfly/dragonfly).
 We found that we had to rely on internal